twsla

 --aiProvider string AI provider(ollama|gemini|openai|claude)

---aiSampleSize int Number of sample log to be analyzed by AI (default 50)
+--aiSampleSize int Number of sample logs to be analyzed by AI (default 50)

 --aiTopNError int Number of error log patterns to be analyzed by AI (default 10)